 - S Corporations: This business structure fully separates business and personal debts.
 S corporations file Form 1120S.
 Any taxes owed on profits get taxed at the owners' personal tax rate.
 There is a limit on how many shareholders can be part of an S Corporation, and shareholders must be citizens or residents of the United States.

 - C Corporations: These corporations have no limit on the number of shareholders.
 Personal and business debts are separated for the owners.
 The business entity is taxed on corporate profits and the dividends of shareholders.
 C corporations are required to hold meetings annually and record minutes of the proceedings.

-If you are interested in starting a business, already working as an independent contractor, need a plan to pay required business taxes (like quarterly taxes) or just unsure of where to start as a self-employed taxpayer, John Harrington can help.
-He can assist in making sure your business is compliant with state and federal tax laws.
-To set up a free introductory appointment, call 810-355-6009 or email the firm.
+If you are interested in starting a business, already working as an independent contractor, needing a plan to pay required business taxes (like quarterly taxes), or just unsure of where to start as a self-employed taxpayer, let me put my experience to work for you.
+By working together to determine your goals, we can discover the path forward that fits your needs.